lukashalim/Notes/Design of Experiments.md

 - sample size allocation weights for two groups
  - as you depart from a balanced design, the required sample size necessary to acheive a given power will increase.
 - two group sample size

+### Two Two-Level Factors
+- Example: Introductory CC rate high (2.99%) or low (0%) AND goto rate is high (7.99%) or low (4.99%)
+- Unsophisticated experiments use OFAT - one factor at a time. no interactions
+- factorial experience - include interactions, but require larger samples
+- balanced sample sizes are more efficient, so use when possible
+- Definition: Orthogonal Design - factors are uncorrelated with each other. you can estimate effects independent with each other and independent of the interactions